openhab/openhab-docs/developers/index.md

 1. Open Eclipse or your favorite editor and import your new binding project

-Now you can now start developing your NEW binding.
+Now you can start developing your NEW binding.
 We're looking forward to your pull request!

 In case the new binding has dependencies to other bundles/libraries see [Adding Dependencies](buildsystem.html#adding-dependencies) for more information.